kdechant/eamon/ADVENTURE-DESIGN.md

 Eamon has a suite of tests which test both the core game logic and also the custom logic for many of the adventures.
 These tests use the Jest test framework and can be called from the terminal or PowerShell.

-Make sure the Django development server is running, then run:
+*Make sure the Django development server is running*, then run:

 ```
 cd client